arshsinghal6/emotion_tts/README.md

 # emotion_tts
-Deep learning model to add emotion to TTS
+Deep learning model to add emotion to TTS.

-Check each of the three branches for the code.